StefanHauer/pygoban/README.md

 * **font_size : float, default=8**<br>
     Font size to use for the annotation of the vertical and horizontal grid lines.

+## Documentation

+For further information on how to use pygoban, please check out the [documentation](https://stefanhauer.github.io/pygoban/).

 ## Support and Contribution

 If you find any bugs, have suggestions for new features, or want to implement features yourself, let me know!